Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Preliminaries

-Observe, furthermore, that the number of binary variables $x_{ij}$ required to describe a solution is given by $N^2$.
-But since there are $N!$ possible solutions, the minimum number of binary variables required to represent all solutions can be estimated, using Stirling's approximation \cite{george1990anew}, to be
+Furthermore, observe that the number of binary variables $x_{ij}$ required to describe a solution is given by $N^2$.
+However, since there are $N!$ possible solutions, the minimum number of binary variables required to represent all solutions can be estimated, using Stirling's approximation \cite{george1990anew}, to be

-which indicates that the binary formulation in equation \eqref{BO_obj} is not optimal in terms of the number of binary variables, leading to increased search space size.
+which indicates that the binary formulation given in equation \eqref{BO_obj} is not optimal in terms of the number of binary variables, leading to increased search space size.